Cobalt is uncompromising in its core values. They provide the foundation for how we execute our business:

-Now a major player in the Gulf of Mexico, Cobalt holds lease interests in more than 240 deepwater blocks in the Inboard Lower Tertiary and Miocene plays.
+Now a major player in the Gulf of Mexico, Cobalt holds lease interests in nearly 270 deepwater blocks in the Inboard Lower Tertiary and Miocene plays.
 We operate approximately 80 percent of our Gulf of Mexico leases, providing Cobalt the ability to influence pace between oil exploration and oil production and realize significant value.

 Cobalt’s investment in seismic data, technology and talented and experienced professionals has significantly enhanced our ability to quickly identify the geological and geophysical characteristics of the subsalt and pre-salt formations.
 This has directly led to our early access of leading positions in both West Africa and the Gulf of Mexico.

 Cobalt’s approach to exploration begins with an in-depth regional understanding of the Petroleum Systems of oil prone basins.
 This requires an integrated approach, utilizing the latest technology by highly experienced explorationists with an impressive track-record of world-class discoveries.
 This approach has led to our leading positions in the pre-salt play in offshore West Africa and the subsalt play in deepwater Gulf of Mexico.